JoinColony/coding-challenge-events-list/README.md

 **Handling User Addresses**

-User addresses should be used as-is, not parsing or mapping necessary
+User addresses should be used as-is, no parsing or mapping necessary

 **Handling User Roles**